hd9/aspnet-microservices/README.md

 This project is licensed under [the MIT License](https://opensource.org/licenses/MIT).

 ## Final Thoughts
-First and foremost: Have fun!
+First and foremost: have fun!

 Then, to learn more about this app, Docker, Azure, Kubernetes, Linux and microservices, check my blog at: [blog.hildenco.com](https://blog.hildenco.com)